LionWeb-io/lionweb-mps/solutions/io.lionweb.mps.cmdline/readme.md

   All languages will be written to the same file.

 * _language:_ Supplies the key of a language to export.
-  Can be used multiple times.
+  Can be used multiple times; we accumulate all keys from _language-file_ and _language_ parameters.
+  **Note:** We're always using the language's [key](../../docs/reference/structure-extensions.adoc#custom-keys).
+  We're _not_ using the language's fully qualified name, module name, uuid, or anything else.

 * _macro:_ Supplies key/value pair to set a path variable for the MPS project.
   Can be used multiple times.